EricTGoto/Notes/Django/Notes.md

 Namespace a URLconf by adding an app_name variable.
 Refer to the end of the django tutorial part 3.

+**Template Inheritance:**
+You can use template inheritance to create multiple pages with similar layouts.
+The idea is that there will be a base template that other pages will inherit from.
+The base template will have structure/data that you want the other pages to inherit.
+There will also be sections that you can reserve to create differences between the pages.

+Short summary of how to use this idea:

+1. Create a base template which contains all the structure/data that you want on all of the pages
+2. Wrap sections you want unique with {% block content %} {% endblock %}
+3. In the pages that inherit from the base, put {% extends "[project name]/[base file]" %} to create the inheritance
+4. Then add {% block content %} and {% endblock content %} and then sandwich the unique parts between them

 **Generic Views:**